 Simple kidney cysts typically develop because of aging.
 They can form on one or both of our kidneys and range in appearance from a pea size to the size of a ping pong ball.
 Cysts rarely harm the kidneys or impact their ability to perform the essential functions that keep us alive and healthy.
 However, there is a slight risk of complication if a cyst grows too large or if a person develops multiple simple kidney cysts.

-What causes them?
+What causes kidney cysts?

-How are they treated?
+How are kidney cysts treated?